-In 2021, our review program resulted in 13 remedial actions (compared to 18 in 2020) for financial engagements.
-We are currently remediating the engagement files that had material departure ratings in 2021.
-The engagement leaders responsible for unsatisfactory files will be subject to further review.
+In 2022, our review program resulted in 10 remedial actions (compared to 13 in 2021) for financial engagements.
+We remediate engagement files that had material departure ratings.
+The engagement leaders responsible for material departure ratings are also subject to further review.